An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

 Note that the fermionic contribution drops out due to the factor $\hat{\delta}_{\vec{h}}$ in \eq{eq:VC-invariant-subspace}, since there is no solution to equation \eq{eq:eta-condition} with $\vec{\eta}\in\Z^6$.
 The traces of each element in the graviton, 3-form and gravitino representations were obtained using the formulas in Appendix \ref{ap:traces}.\footnote{The generator of our $\Z_8$ action \eq{eq:Z8-generator}, embedded as an $SO(9)$ matrix, has eigenvalue arguments $\vec{\theta} = \{0,0,\frac{\pi}{4},\frac{3\pi}{4}\}$.
 Note that, since our quotient group has even order, the choice of spin lift $\mathcal{D}_\mathbf{g}$ does not affect the sign of $\mathcal{D}_\mathbf{g}^8 = \mathbf{I}$, which forces us to set $h_6=0$ through \eq{swer2} as argued above.}

 The twisted terms contribute with a very large numerical coefficient, which is going to be crucial for our dS solution; this large coefficient benefits from the fact that the gravitino, whose contribution comes with an overall minus sign, ends up not contributing at all through the twisted terms.
+Moreover, in order to take advantage of this, we need a solution with $\beta$ as small as possible.
 Recalling the overall minus sign in the Casimir energy \eq{casdef}, we conclude that by going to the quotient RFM, the energy becomes very large and negative, allowing for large dS solutions.

 On the other hand, the term corresponding to the identity element $\D[g]^0 = \mathbf{I}$ cannot be simplified---the whole lattice remains invariant under this element---and is a full 6d infinite lattice sum that we must compute numerically,